-Oliva Chow is perhaps best known as Jack Layton's wife, while others might remember her as a school trustee or on Toronto council and as a mayoral candidate.
+Oliva Chow is perhaps best known as Jack Layton's wife, while others might remember her as a school trustee or on the Toronto council and as a mayoral candidate.
 This book appears to have been written as she was preparing for her mayoral campaign.
 She has been involved in many significant political events, partly because of her husband, but in reality she is a key reason he was so prominent.

 Grew up in Hong Kong with her mother, father and step brother.
 It turned out that her father had another secret family and resented her brother (from her mother's first husband).
 As she wrote this book she lived with her mother and regularly visited her father who suffered from dementia.